brendt/stitcher.io/src/content/blog/2020-07-02-jit-in-real-life-web-applications.md

 </tr>
 </table>

-Once again — small is an understatement — increase of performance!
+Once again a — small is an understatement — increase of performance!

 One thing I'm wondering though: if we're only profiling on the first request, there probably are some parts of the code that will be missed out on optimisations; that's something someone will probably need to do some more research on.